 All certified interpreters will need to submit an online application for renewal of their credential every four (4) years.
 The renewal application requires uploading documentation of continuing education and payment of the non-refundable renewal application fee.

-The application must be submitted 90-30 days before the renewal of the credential is due.
+The application must be submitted 90-30 days before the renewal of the credential is due (based on the dates of your credential certificate).
 CCHI reserves the right to charge fees for late submission.
 If you submitted the renewal application after the expiration date, CCHI will charge a $20 late fee.

 Application review process takes four-eight (4-8) weeks from the date of submission.